top of page

 RECOVERY

 Despite claims to the contrary, full and complete recovery from the most severe mental disorders, including bipolar and schizophrenia, without medication is possible.
 The first step in my recovery was getting sober, which I have been as of June 2014.
-I then modified my diet, lost over 50 lbs that I gained after suffering from severe weight gain after years on antipsychotics (a common side effect of neuroleptic medication is diabetes and weight gain due to metabolic syndrome), and even quit smoking cigarettes.
-But the most important and beneficial work in my recovery was working other other recovered peers in the psychiatric survivors movement, specifically Will Hall.
-For more information on Will and the psychiatric survivors movement, you can visit his website here at www.willhall.net.
-Today, after seven years on almost every category of psychiatric medication in my early twenties, which often included the maximum recommended doses, and after a careful and medically supervised medication taper regiment, I celebrated nine years of sobriety and eight years off all psychiatric medication in May of 2023.
-Prior to my diagnosis, I was a pre-medical student at the University of Michigan, and I was recently accepted to the Faculty of Law at the Hebrew University of Jerusalem after scoring in the 99th percentile on the ACT (a feat I accomplished in my early thirties after already having recovered from bipolar).
+I then improved my diet, lost over 50 lbs that I gained after suffering from severe weight gain after years on antipsychotics (a common side effect of neuroleptic medication is diabetes and weight gain due to metabolic syndrome), and even quit smoking cigarettes.
+But the most important and beneficial work in my recovery was working with other recovered peers in the psychiatric survivors movement, specifically Will Hall.
+For more information on Will and the psychiatric survivors movement, you can visit his website at www.willhall.net.
+Today, after seven years on almost every category of psychiatric medication, which often included the maximum recommended doses, and after a careful and medically supervised taper regiment, I celebrated ten years of sobriety and nine years off all psychiatric medication in May of 2024.
+Prior to my diagnosis, I was a pre-medical student at the University of Michigan, and I was recently accepted to the Faculty of Law at the Hebrew University of Jerusalem after scoring in the 99th percentile on the ACT (a feat I accomplished in my early thirties after recovering from bipolar).
 However, I currently live and work in Tel Aviv, Israel as a professional day trader in addition to running the Psychiatric Survivors Network.

 *For more detailed information about my recovery and how I was able to successfully taper off psychiatric medication, please refer to my article under the "resources" tab.
 My hope is that my story can inspire others by illustrating that recovery from even the most severe mental illnesses without medication is possible.